14 Tactile Input Activities, Toys, & More

 Kinetic sand gives your child the chance to explore the feel of sand and make fun creations without it getting absolutely everywhere!
 Kinetic sand makes for some super addictive playtime, even for adults!

-- HELP YOUR CHILD LEARN Encourages the development of sensory, motor and descriptive language skills.
+- HELP YOUR CHILD LEARN — This interactive fidget puzzle encourages the development of sensory, fine motor and descriptive language skills.

-- 12 COLORS AND TEXTURES TO MATCH Choose a counter and find the same surface covering on the board Use blindfolds for an extra challenge.
+- 12 COLORS AND TEXTURES TO MATCH — Choose a counter and find the same surface covering on this sensory puzzle.
+Use blindfolds for an extra challenge while matching!

-- ASSIST GROWTH OF SENSORY AWARENESS A multi-sensory activity which combines visual perception skills with tactile awareness.
+- ASSIST GROWTH OF SENSORY AWARENESS — A multi-sensory busy activity which combines visual perception skills with tactile awareness.

-- EXCELLENT RESOURCE FOR THOSE WITH AUTISM A useful sensory stimulation and reasoning activity for children with special educational needs.
+- EXCELLENT RESOURCE FOR THOSE WITH AUTISM — A useful sensory stimulation and reasoning activity for children with special education needs or autism.

 These beautiful touch boards may a perfect sensory toy for toddlers!
 They allow your child to explore different textures and match them.

 For older children, try matching the textures while blindfolded for an extra layer of challenge!

 - [EASY SLIME]- FunKidz slime for boys girls use premium material which form more easier.
 The made slime super soft and stretchy.
 Due to concentrated slime glue, remember to pour 2-3 times clear water to attenuate glue before mixing with slime activator.
 You will make at least 1000 milliliter basic slime total.

 Okay, so you could just make “regular” slime.
 But why not make it extra inviting with galaxy themed slime?!